wlfrag/Amsi-shell/README.md

 # Amsi-shell
 Amsi_bypass with meterpreter shell.
-(Working on columnar transposition encoding).
+(Bypassess AV and AMSI)

 Also generates a base64 payload that works with powershell -enc

 ## Usage